zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

   - Product Order List
   - Product Order Detail with list of matching Product Order Lines

-1. Create a new Web Application to display a list or Product Order business object rows.
+1. Create a new Web Application to display a list of **Product Order** business object rows.
 Follow the same steps but using the **Product Order** business object.

     ![](./media/vbcs_bo_productorder.png)